Getting to know local communities, service users and employees

 We formally consult with the public, partners and staff, including representatives of diversity groups, on all of our major decisions through our Safety and Wellbeing Plan consultation process.

 We use incident data, debriefs and surveys to identify who uses our services, which groups of people are most or least likely to use them in the future and to get feedback about how satisfied they are with the service they receive.
 All of this information is published as part of the Corporate Plan.

 Regulations included in the Equalities Act 2010 requires KFRS to publish a report specific to our gender pay gap.
 Gender Gap shows the differences in percentages in average pay between men and women within our organisation across all types of work/staff groups.
 (It is not the same as Equal Pay which is the difference between men and women who carry out the same or similar jobs or work of equal value).
-If you would like to read our report please click this link

 In addition to monitoring the composition of our workforce through analysis of data (age, gender etc), we seek the views of our staff through regular meetings, staff surveys, focus groups and diversity support groups.